-Relevant activity data is the annual amount of open-burned waste - agricultural residue.
+Relevant activity data is the annual mass of open-burned waste - agricultural residue.
 Data on mass of open-burned agricultural residue (pruning residues from forests, orchards, olive groves and vineyards) and the area of the Republic of Croatia under forests, orchards, olive groves and vineyards have been collected.
+The project for improving the pollutant inventory for the sector open burning of waste99 has been prepared in 2022.
+In the framework of this project, data on mass of open burned agricultural waste have been collected for the period 1990 - 2020 (Elaborate 1, Chapter 2.2.1.1., Table 2.2-22 and Table 2.2-23).
+For the years 2021 and 2022, data on mass of open burned agricultural waste have been collected by Annual Data Collection Plan (ADCP) for NIR 2024 - Sector Waste100.

-At the time of preparation of the inventory, only data until 2020 were available.
-Data for the year 2021 (amount of wastes incinerated/open burned) were therefore estimated as the mean value of data for years 2018 - 2020.
-The sources of activity data are presented in table 7.4-2.
+The sources of activity data are presented in the Table 7.4-2.